wp-plugins/wp-monalisa/readme.txt

-		   directory a bit, added polish translation 2009-05-29 v0.3	   renamed default icons with prefix wpml_ to get a more or less unique name and prevent override, modified row width of row emoticon to 25, add maxlength attribute=25 to input fields for emoticons, added screenshot for import dialog, styled admin dialog a bit more wordpress like (alternate background color for table, buttons outside the table, added checkall box)
+		   directory a bit, added polish translation 2009-05-29 v0.3	   renamed default icons with prefix wpml_ to get a more or less unique name and prevent override, modified row width of column emoticon to 25, add maxlength attribute=25 to input fields for emoticons, added screenshot for import dialog, styled admin dialog a bit more wordpress like (alternate background color for table, buttons outside the table, added checkall box)

-2009-05-30 v0.4    fixed trimming whitespace from emoticons in admin dialog, fixed
+2009-05-30 v0.4    fixed trimming whitespace from emoticons in admin dialog,
-	   	   replace algorithm, now search for longest substring first and can handle any whitespace situation
+	   	   fixed replace algorithm, now search for longest substring first and can handle any whitespace situation

+2009-06-16 v0.5	   added dummy version to javascript includes to hide
+	   	   wordpress version, insert smilies with trailing space to make sure the shortcodes can be found, set default smiley to correct file name, now png icons are also supported, surpress showing smilies mor than once if more than one shortcode is defined for the same file, modified column width of column iconfile to 80